 Yet another fine-looking SM5B.

-KPCC’s Doug Johnson with a fine old Shure Model SM5B Unidirectional Boom Microphone.
-Introduced in 1966 and discontinued in 1986, the SM5B continues to be popular with many broadcasters.
-Following his graduation from Pasadena City College and Cal State Long Beach, Doug began his professional career in radio at KMPC, from which he was hired away to become KPCC’s director of production and operations.
-Doug also teaches Pasadena City College’s Audio Controls course.
+KPCC’s Doug Johnson with a fine old Shure Model SM5B unidirectional microphone.
+Introduced in 1966 and discontinued in 1986, at one time the SM5B was popular with broadcasters.
+Following his graduation from Pasadena City College and Cal State Long Beach, Doug began his professional career in radio at KMPC until he was hired to become KPCC’s director of production and operations.
+Currently he serves as Vice President of Operations and Technology for KPCC.
+Doug also teaches audio production at Pasadena City College.

 On-air host Mike Sakellarides uses an SM5B in the KOST air studio.